Edgegap Learner Series

 Latency is the time it takes for game data to travel from one point to another.
 It depends on the physical distance the data must cross through networks, routers and cables to reach its destination.
 Server latency, in particular, is when a request leaves the gamer’s hardware, travels to the servers, and gets a reply.
 Latency is measured in milliseconds (ms).

 In gaming, ping refers to network latency between a player’s console and another player’s computer (peer) or the game’s server.
 Low ping amounts below 50ms are considered excellent and contribute to low latency (and, therefore, less lag).
 On the flip side, high pings of 100ms or more inevitably lead to higher latency (and more lag), which wreaks havoc on gameplay.
 This is especially true for fast-paced games, such as first-person shooters, real-time strategy games, racing games, or multiplayer games.

 How can latency be reduced in games?

 Geographical location plays a huge role in gaming latency issues.
-The distance between players and the game’s server can mean the difference between high or low latency.
-For example, it will take more time for data to travel between players in the United States who are attempting to connect to a game server in Japan than if the game server was in their own country.
+The distance between players and the game’s server can mean the difference between high and low latency.
+For example, it will take more time for data to travel between players in the United States attempting to connect to a game server in Japan than if the game server was in their own country.
 The farther the distance, the higher the latency (or ping).

-And that’s where Edgegap comes in, by bringing servers as close as possible to users to slash latency levels.
+And that’s where Edgegap comes in, bringing servers as close as possible to users to slash latency levels.
 This allows a game publisher to scale as the game grows in popularity worldwide.
 In one recent use case, Edgegap’s hosting platform, with over 350 server locations around the globe, reduced latency for a game publisher from 74ms to 29ms, which gave players a much better, nearly lag-free experience.

-Interested in learning more about how Edgegap can reduce your game’s latency and banish the lag?
+If you are interested in learning more about how Edgegap can reduce your game’s latency and banish the lag?
 Contact us today.